JohannMuenchhagen/MachineLearning/README.md

 Levels: A B C D E
 ```
 ### 3. Lets check if the results are identical
+To check these I use a simple boolean check in the print() method.
 ```
 print(pred_randomForest == pred_gbm)
 ```